• Home

 Exercise:

-• Place thumbs onto front/lateral side of hips and fingers onto back pocket area-behind hip bone.
+Place thumbs onto the front/lateral side of hips and fingers onto the back pocket area—behind the hip bone.

-NB: This is a gentle activation exercise not a movement exercise.
+NB: This is a gentle activation exercise, not a movement exercise, making it suitable for those incorporating hip dysplasia exercises for adults into their rehabilitation.

 Isometric gluteus medius activation with bridge.